wp-plugins/alipay-for-woocommerce/readme.txt

 <strong>What do I need in order to receive money with Alipay?</strong>

-If you live in China or have an agent in China, please visit the link below to see a full detailed instruction. http://help.alipay.com/lab/help_detail.htm?help_id=1503
+If you live in China or have an agent in China, please visit the link below to see a full detailed instruction.<br />
+http://help.alipay.com/lab/help_detail.htm?help_id=1503

-If not, please check the link below and see if you are qualified to have an alipay account. http://help.alipay.com/lab/help_detail.htm?help_id=214379
+If not, please check the link below and see if you are qualified to have an alipay account.<br />
+http://help.alipay.com/lab/help_detail.htm?help_id=214379

 One of the most basic requirement is that you have a bank account in Chinese mainland.